DIY threading barrels help make sure your suppressors and muzzle brakes fit and work. Learn how to thread barrels here!

 DIY Threading Barrels: How to Thread a Gun Barrel by Hand

 Before you start threading barrels of any firearm, all the right tools should be within your easy access.
 Depending upon the rifle, you will need a different thread pitch.
 This means, a different set of taps, dies, and tools should be on the table.

-Before you can get started threading the barrel of any rifle all the right tools will need to be first made available.
-Depending upon the rifle a different thread pitch will need to be required; this means a different set of taps, dies, and overall tools.
-If the rifle is of a heavier caliber and is of a foreign chassis than vices will be needed in order to secure the firearm in a place that will prevent damage to the barrel when you’re cutting the threads.
-Be sure to have all the recommended tools before beginning to thread the barrel of any firearm as well as any other additional tools that might be of assistance.
+If the rifle is of a heavier caliber and is of a foreign chassis, then you will also need vices.
+This is to secure the firearm in place so as to prevent damage to the barrel when you’re cutting the threads.
+Make sure to have all the recommended tools before beginning to thread the barrel of any firearm.

 - Spare cutting tools (if possible)